All Episodes

 They just doesn't get it.

-They're never gonna get it.
+They're never going to get it.

-Donald Trump's plan to secure the border and to deport, you know, illegal immigrants and criminals and rapists and murderers and terrorists and and and cartel members, they're not gonna wake up and say, you know what, drilling will make the country rich.
+Donald Trump's plan to secure the border and to deport, you know, illegal immigrants and criminals and rapists and murderers and terrorists and cartel members.

-We're gonna support energy dominance.
+We're going to support energy dominance.

 Yeah, pretty much.

-Uh unfortunately, what they're failing to recognize is that evil exists, and our enemies have been on the move because of the weakness of Joe Biden.
+And our enemies have been on the move because of the weakness of Joe Biden.

-Biden and Iran would not be acting the way they've been acting, and they won't act that way with Donald Trump as president.
+Iran would not be acting the way they've been acting, and they won't act that way with Donald Trump as president.

-And the same with China, and the same with Russia.
+And the same with China and the same with Russia.

-Every the world order has already shifted, as evidenced by Hamas, all of a sudden now, willing to make a peace deal and release hostages.
+The world order has already shifted, as evidenced by Hamas, all of a sudden now, willing to make a peace deal and release hostages.

 It's not an accident.